conda-incubator/conda-store/docs/administration.md

 conda-store is configured via [traitlets](https://traitlets.readthedocs.io/en/stable/).
-Originally this configuration was done via command line options but as the options grew this seems untenable. conda-store server and worker can be launched via configuration easily.
+Originally this configuration was done via command line options but as the options grew this seems untenable.
+Conda-store server and worker can be launched via configuration easily.

 ```shell